 The Ecology and Evolution specialization is a combination of the former Ecology and Evolution programmes of both universities.
 The track offers the same package of courses to MSc students of both universities.
 This means that you will share classes and teachers with students from the other university.
 A unique opportunity to profit from the diversity in scientific expertise, teaching experience, research equipment and all other facilities the two universities can offer you.
-To participate in this programme you need to be registered as a MSc Ecology student at VU University.
+To participate in this programme you need to be registered as an MSc Ecology student at Vrije Universiteit Amsterdam.

 The Environmental Chemistry and Toxicology is a new programme developed at the VU and UvA operating in the multidisciplinary fields of Ecology, Analytical Chemistry, Biology, Biomedical Sciences and Human Health Sciences.
-To participate in this programme you need to be registered as a MSc Ecology student at VU University.
+To participate in this programme you need to be registered as an MSc Ecology student at VU Amsterdam.

 The Limnology and Oceanography (UvA) track is an existing programme at the UVA studying the

-Biology, Chemistry and Physics of freshwater ecosystems (Limnology) and marine ecosystems (Oceanography).To participate in this programme you need to be registered as a MSc Biological Sciences student at UvA University.
+Biology, Chemistry, and Physics of freshwater ecosystems (Limnology) and marine ecosystems (Oceanography).To participate in this programme you need to be registered as an MSc Biological Sciences student at UvA University.

 As a Master’s graduate in Ecology, you have a wide range of career options.
 The demand for ecologists is considerable these days.
-About 50 percent of our graduates continues their studies, pursuing a PhD project.
+About 50 percent of our graduates continue their studies, pursuing a Ph.D. project.
 Others (10-15%) find jobs in applied environmental sciences and the remaining in societally related fields.
 They deal with topics like: